holotape/Scanner4Zeffy/README.md

 ## Warning
 This app TRUSTS the QR code it is shown.
 QR codes in general can be made to contain malicious links, so I would not recommend using this outside of a situation where you know that you are looking at a most-likely trustworthy QR code.

+This app is not associated with Zeffy or 9355-0861 Québec Inc.